code-bajju/Web3-Exchange/README.md

-# Yarn Project: Web3 Decentralized Exchange DApp
+# Uniswap: Web3 Decentralized Exchange DApp

 ## Overview
 This project is a decentralized application (DApp) built on the Ethereum blockchain using Web3 technology.
 It facilitates decentralized exchange (DEX) functionality, allowing users to securely trade Ethereum-based tokens directly with each other without the need for a centralized authority.